 Throughout the pandemic (and frankly, even before), moms across the world have been stretched thin.
 Whether it’s deciphering what’s safe for themselves and their families, adjusting to work-from-home life, helping their kids with remote learning, losing access to childcare, or becoming a parent for the first time in an uncertain world – it’s been a mother of a year.

-This Mother’s Day, we’re checking in with moms to find out how they’re doing.
+Now, we’re checking in with moms to find out how they’re doing.
 We polled more than 1,000 Skimm’r moms on how they’ve been feeling and dealing with the virus, a shecession, the balancing act of work and home life, and everything else.

 A majority of Skimm’r moms (68%) said that work-life balance has been more challenging in the past year.
 And half admitted that working full time with children at home and managing childcare has been particularly difficult.
 While that may seem like no surprise, 48% of Skimm’r moms said that navigating the news has been more of a challenge, and 47% said a major issue was just staying safe.
 As the challenges pile up, so do the stressors.